CNH Tours - Cultural and Natural Heritage Tours Galapagos

 Depending on weather conditions, either at the end of the morning or early in the afternoon, we'll snorkel or kayak around Gardner Island.
 Its calm waters and attractive landscape give you a great experience above and below the water line.

 Located on the north coast of Española Gardner Bay beckons with its tranquil snow white sand beach.
 The fine grains of sand make perfect terrain for a soft walk and a late afternoon "zen" time by the sea… though you won't be alone, sea lions and Hood mockingbirds will keep us company.
 The mockingbirds here have the reputation for a certain cockiness.
 So, don't drop your camera lens cap - they may make off with it!

 AM: PUNTA PITT

 On Punta Pitt we do a wet landing late in the afternoon to climb a tuff cone and enjoy the sunset.
-The site provides the best opportunity to observe the geology of a tuff cone, as we hike through the collapsed walls of this ancient volcanic formation.
 This is the point in Galapagos that is closest to mainland South America.
 Nazca boobies, red-footed boobies, frigate birds and storm petrel nest in the area.
-The soothing ochre coloured beach is perfect for a relaxing plunge after the walk and great for picture taking.
+The ochre color beach is perfect for a relaxing plunge after the walk and great for picture taking.

 AM: SANTA FE